ltskinner/software-engineering/books/practicioners_guide_to_graph_data/README.md

 - 4. Nouns and Concepts should be vertex labels.
 Verbs should be edge labels
 - 5. When in development, let the direction of your edges reflect how you would think about the data in your domain
 - 6. If you need to use data to subselect a group, make it a property
+- 7. Properties can be duplicated onto edges or vertices; use denormalization to reduce the number of elements you have to process in a query
+- 8. Let the direction you want to walk through your edge labels determine the indexes you need on an edge label in your graph schema
+- 9. Load your data; then apply your indexes
+- 10. Keep only the edges and indexes that you need for your production queries

 Pitfalls in Naming Conventions: